ueberdosis/tiptap/docs/src/docPages/guide/content.md

 We’re about to go through a few cases to help with that, for example we provide a PHP package to convert HTML to a compatible JSON structure: [ueberdosis/prosemirror-to-html](https://github.com/ueberdosis/html-to-prosemirror).

 Share your experiences with us!
 We’d like to add more information here.

+## Security

+There’s no reason to use on or the other for security reasons.